 Relying on the structure of your monitoring architecture also allows for determination of the proportion of energy is not equally monitored at both ends of the network.
-This proportion is computed as the ratio of the difference between the energy measured by all Initial products and the energy measured by all Initial products.
+This proportion is computed as the ratio of the difference between the energy measured by all Initial products and the energy measured by all Terminal products, over the energy measured by all Initial products.